johnamdickson/portfolio-project-4/README.md

 ### Media
 - Google Fonts.
 - All gifs were generated on [ezgif.com.](https://ezgif.com/video-to-gif)
+- The hero image was <a href="https://www.freepik.com/free-photo/engineer-cooperation-male-female-technician-maintenance-control-relay-robot-arm-system-welding-with-tablet-laptop-control-quality-operate-process-work-heavy-industry-40-manufacturing-factory_25118263.htm#page=2&query=industry%20ipad%20check&position=24&from_view=search&track=ais"> by Lifestylememory</a> on Freepik

 - The colour names were sourced from [Name That Color.](https://chir.ag/projects/name-that-color/)
 - The site colour scheme pallete was generated using the palette creation tool in [Color Hex.](https://www.color-hex.com/)